vickmuir/Backup/oracle-plugin.md

 # Learn about the Oracle plug-in
 {: #Oracleplugin}

 The Oracle plug-in is an add-on and is installed with the Windows Agent or the Linux Agent on the Oracle database host.
-Through the WebCC, you can configure jobs, back up Oracle databases to a secure, remote vault, and restore Oracle databases.
+Through the Cloud Backup Portal, you can configure jobs, back up Oracle databases to a secure, remote vault, and restore Oracle databases.
 The Oracle plug-in integrates into the existing architecture.
 {:shortdesc}

 ## Capabilities provided